Click the logo above to access Bedrock learning

 Bedrock Vocabulary Update

 Bedrock vocabulary is an online platform designed to improve the vocabulary of students from Year 7 all the way up to Year 11.
 Words are so important in unlocking the curriculum for students and we have really begun to see the impact the platform is having on reading, writing and overall literacy skills.
-Students were given access to the platform little over a month ago and we have been incredibly impressed with the commitment to learning the students have shown.

 As a parent, you can create an account linked to your child’s account using your unique code.
 This has been emailed to you already, but if you would like this code emailed to you again, please contact your child’s English teacher and this can be sent very easily via email.
 It is very simple to check on your child’s progress; you can look out for the green smiley face at the top of their Bedrock page.
 This will tell you if they are up to date with their homework and how many points they have achieved as well as time spent on the platform.

 In this article, our Bedrock focus is an additional feature of the programme based on the roots of words.
 Learning roots of words such as prefixes and suffixes is a highly useful skill - it allows us to work out the meanings of words we may have had no prior knowledge of.
 A prefix is a group of letters placed before the root of a word such as ‘un’ (which means not) in ‘unnecessary’.
 A suffix is a group of letters which are placed after a root word such as ‘ing’ or ‘ly’.
 A root word is a core word that prefixes and suffixes can be added to.